How to position your chess pieces

 Before placing the parts, you need to know how to set up the chessboard correctly.
 You will find 8 rows illustrated by figures and 8 columns marked with letters from To at h.
 To recognize that the playing field is in place, make sure that each player has a white square in the bottom right-hand corner.

-So the chessboard makes sense.
+The chessboard therefore has meaning.
 However, the color of the squares is not always black and white.
 Black is often replaced by other dark colors to give a unique aesthetic without changing the game.
-Incidentally, as I (Alucare) am a big chess fan, if you're looking for super chessboards you can offer a Chess Board on the Chess PalaceI'd recommend him to 100%, he's a friend of mine behind the site and only makes quality chessboards.
+Besides, I myself (Alucare) am a big chess fan, so if you're looking for super chessboards you can offer a Chess Board on the Chess Palace, I highly recommend it at 100%.
+He's a friend behind the site and only makes high-quality chessboards.

 Photo of a chessboard with pieces on it